lucaswerkmeister/pygments-server/README.md

   Any errors will probably end up in your WSGI server’s logs.
 - Any output files (server to client).
   You must use stdout for output.
-- The exit code.
+- The exact exit code.
-  The script exits 0 unless `curl` had an error.
+  If pygments returns a nonzero exit code, the server returns HTTP 500 Internal Server Error, which makes `curl` exit with status 22.
+  Any other nonzero exit status from the script signifies some other `curl` error.
 - Environment variables.
   Hopefully you’re using `-fhtml` and not relying on the `$TERM` variable.